IMGT-CNRS/StatAssembly/README.md

 "IGHA2","NC_060938.1","minus","99837189","99841426"
 "IGHD","NC_060938.1","minus","100108615","100117138"
 ```
 Strand can be 0 or 1 (reverse), + or - (reverse), plus or minus (reverse).
+Strand is related to the chromosome.
-Chromosome, start and end should be 1-based position.
-Start should be less than end.
+Chromosome, start and end should be 1-based position. *Start should be less than end*.
 Example in test files.

 ### Generation of a BAM file